How to Beat Test Anxiety

 In this activity, students are broken into three or four teams.
 Three or four teams with three members from each team come and take their assigned positions on the board.
 Each team is then given an 8-10 sentence scrambled dialogue written on a piece of paper which it must reorder correctly.
 Team members work together and write the correct reordered sequence of exchanges on the board.
 The team which finishes this task the fastest and with no errors wins and is awarded a point.

 Students are broken into four teams.
 One member from each of the three teams comes to the board.
 A member of the fourth team also comes to the board and selects any date, writing it on the whiteboard.
 For example, the student might write 12-1-2012.
 The other team members then write the correct date spelling out the correct month and ordinal number.
 For example, 12-1 should be written: December first.
 The team writing the date the fastest and with no errors wins the round.
 The game continues with a second round in which team members are rotated.
 Different teams also have the chance to send a member to write a numerical date for other teams to spell out.

 The class is divided into two teams that stand in two lines facing each other in the classroom.
 A member of each team directly across from each other in line then faces off and is given a word to spell and use in oral sentence construction.
 The student performing this task correctly first wins the round and continues standing.
 The student on the losing team sits down.
 All students face off in this competition.

 5. Use of Personal Possessive Pronouns

-In this game, a member from each of four teams comes to the board.
-On the board are written the nine personal possessive pronouns: your, yours, my, mine, his, her, hers, their, and theirs.
-When the teacher says begin, team members select one of the pronouns and use it to compose a sentence.
+In this game, a member of the four teams comes to the board.
+On the board are the nine personal possessive pronouns: your, yours, my, mine, his, her, hers, their, and theirs.
+When the teacher says to begin, team members select one of the pronouns and use it to compose a sentence.
 The student who composes a correct sentence the fastest wins the round and a point.
 The game continues until all team members have participated.